 This quick and easy challah bread machine recipe is perfect for making a simple challah loaf for a family dinner or slicing up for amazing French toast.
 Cube the bread for the lightest and fluffiest bread pudding.

-I've been using challah bread as the key ingredient to my French toast recipe forever!
-You can find the full recipe in The Ultimate Kids Cookbook but readers have often asked me where to find challah bread, it's not always available at their local grocery store.
+I've been using challah bread as the key ingredient to my fluffy French toast recipe forever!
+Readers have often asked me where to find challah bread, it's not always available at their local grocery store.

 If you've wanted to try challah bread for French toast or one of these amazing bread pudding recipes but can't seem to find it, it takes just 5 minutes to pop the ingredients into a bread machine pan and bake your own.

 The loaf can be frozen and used later if you want to make your special breakfast even easier.

 As I was writing The Ultimate Bread Machine Cookbook, this question came up with the test readers I asked for feedback.

 Challah bread is a traditional Jewish egg bread that is made from water, eggs, oil, and sweetened with just a little honey.
 The loaf is light and fluffy with a delicate crust and has a beautiful golden color.

 Often challah breads are braided and then coated with a sprinkle of poppy seeds, especially when they are served as part of a special holiday celebration.